awasira/bm-evernote/README.md

 mode own bookmark mechanism.
 This is Emacs Evernote mode side adapter to the mechanism.

-This code has been merged to Emacs Evernote mode. cf. http://code.google.com/p/emacs-evernote-mode/source/detail?r=146
+This code has been merged to Emacs Evernote mode Version 0.32.
+Please use latest Emacs Evernote mode instead of this code.

+cf. http://code.google.com/p/emacs-evernote-mode/source/detail?r=146

 Require